k8sstormcenter/honeycluster/README.md

 You can use this for multiple purposes:
 - to understand if a ThreatModel can be exploited IRL .
 You can attack yourself or hire an offensive expert, create a bug bounty program etc.
 - to  calibrate all event-producing instrumentation in your deployment: can you see events from executing your attack-model, if not, you might need to add more TracingPolicies or change some filters.
-- to verify the pattern-matching between your events and your STIX observables: is the attack correctly picked up in your Neo4J/Stix database.
+- to verify the pattern-matching between your events and your STIX observables: the `cti-stix-visualizer` UI can help calibrating
 - to simulate a breach: once you have at least one attack model implemented (e.g. via bash-script), you can test diverse detective/responsive processes in your deployment, e.g. if your pager starts blinking.